- PhD University of Birmingham, 2009

 put office hour text here

 As an active field archaeologist, Kondyli has worked in numerous archaeological sites in Greece, Albania, Turkey, the United Kingdom, and Germany.
-She is currently doing fieldwork at Athens and Thebes as part of her new research project on the negotiation of identities in Byzantine cities.
-Bringing together legacy data from old excavations and newly excavated sites, Kondyli works on reconstructing parts of Athens and Thebes' spatial layout and architecture in the Middle and Late Byzantine/Frankish periods.
-She particularly focuses on the study of neighborhoods, as key loci of social interaction and identity formation.
+She is currently involved in archaeological projects at Athens, Thebes, northern Attica, and Samothrace.
+Her fieldwork at Athens and Thebes are part of her new research project on Byzantine city-making processes and the role of non-elites as city-makers.
+Bringing together legacy data from old excavations and newly excavated sites, Kondyli works on reconstructing parts of Athens and Thebes' spatial layout and architecture in the Middle and Late Byzantine/Frankish periods and explore the variety of activities and lived experiences in these cities.
+She is also employing 3D modelling and Virtual Reality tools to visualize the cities’ changes through time and communicate her research results to a wider audience in new and interactive ways.

 Byzantine Art and Archaeology